ivanamati/MyWebPage/README.md

     python3 app.py
     ```

-Afterwords you recieve a development url link in the terminal.
+Afterwords you recieve a development HTTP link in the terminal.

-Copy it, add /start at the end of the url and paste it in your browser.
+Copy it, add /start at the end of the HTTP and paste it in your browser.

 Enjoy